 TRANSPIRED IN THE INWARD PART OF A PERSON.

 New Christians are instructed in scripture to declare publicly the work of Christ in their lives.
 One way they do this, is through baptism.
 We use deep water to paint a picture.
 Water immersion is symbolic of the death (willfully putting yourself in God’s hands), burial (submerged under the surface of the water like in death) and the resurrection (rising up out of the water) declaring our new life in Christ.

-Rom.
-6:3-5 Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
+Romans 6:3-5 Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
 If we have been united with him like this in his death, we will certainly also be united with him in his resurrection.

-Matt.
+Matthew.
 28:19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.